Technology World News

 What about if your car had a Universal charger?

-Continental AG showcased its all new charging system at the Frankfurt auto show (IAA).
+Continental AG showcased its all-new charging system at the Frankfurt auto show (IAA).
 This charging technology transforms the electric powertrain into a universal charger at charging stations equipped with different technologies.
 Imagine, being able to drive up to any charging station and recharge your vehicle battery without having to worry about which kind of charging technology the station is equipped with because your car has a bidirectional system.
 Through this system, you will be to charge a vehicle to the maximum charging capacity of up to 800 volts and up to 350 kilowatts in the future.

 The approach taken by Continental’s engineers is actually incredibly simple.
-Rather than cramming the car with extra technology to match all the different types of charging station, they have instead turned the powertrain itself into a full-blown charging system.
+Rather than cramming the car with extra technology to match all the different types of charging stations, they have instead turned the powertrain itself into a full-blown charging system.
 To do so, they drew on the powertrain’s existing components, utilizing the fact that AC/DC switching at different voltages is already an inherent feature of the electric powertrain.
 Whatever is consumed, the car will know how to convert it to the Continental DC booster.

 The bi-directional charging means that if necessary, the vehicle can provide up to 230V for external electrical devices ranging from laptops to a refrigerator.
 The ability to charge a unit from your car is what I call